 The Family Educational Rights and Privacy Act of 1974, known as the Buckley Amendment or FERPA, provides that students shall have the right of access to their education records; and with limited exceptions, educational institutions shall not release education records to nonschool employees without consent of the student unless specifically permitted by law.
 “Students” as used in this notice includes former students.

 Release of Transcripts

 Transcripts of Azusa Pacific University coursework are available approximately four weeks after the completion of courses.
 Transcript requests will only be accepted online.
-Azusa Pacific University’s online transcript request and list of associated fees are located at apu.edu/transcripts/.
+Azusa Pacific University’s online transcript request and list of associated fees are available on the APU website.
 Transcripts, diplomas, and/or verifications of degrees will not be released until all financial obligations to the university are met, including all required loan exit counseling.
 For questions about release of transcripts, contact One Stop.